jliu678/Hugobox_cv/content/post/01.bulkRNAseq_allow_herv_quantification/index.md

 ---
-title: 🧬 Quantify HERV and transgenes from Bulk-RNAseq
+title: 🧬 Quantify hERV and transgenes from Bulk-RNAseq
 summary: Human Endogenous Retroviruses (hERVs) are ancient viral sequences embedded in the human genome.
 Transgenes are common in transgenic mouse models.
 To quantify them from sequencing reads, we need-- a) modify fasta and gtf files to include the their sequencing and annotation; b) a feature quantification algorithm to handle multimapping commonly seen for hERV and transgenes.
 Here I discussed the algorithms for feature quantification, and successfully quantified hERV and transgenes by implementing an EM algorithm.
 date: 2025-03-24
 authors: